sridhars650/Sprig-Game/README.md

 - The game features music tracks that play continuously during gameplay.
 - Levels transition automatically after a win, with a short delay to display the winner.
 - If you are in the menu, use the controls to navigate and select your options.
+- This game features a score system which you can see the results at the end of the game!
 - The game starts in the main menu.
 Use the navigation keys to select an option and start playing.
 - Enjoy the Game!